Extreme value theory for geometric Brownian motion and pricing of short maturity options: Introduction

-A significant gap in the current literature is that all studies to date concern pure jump Levy processes - that is, Levy processes with no Brownian component.
+A significant gap in the current literature on strong Friedlin-Wentzell type convergence theorems is that all studies to date concern pure jump Levy processes - that is, Levy processes with no Brownian component.
 The case of processes with a continuous component remains a difficult problem.
-In this paper, we make an analogous study of extreme value theory for the Brownian motion and geometric Brownian motion.
+Our paper thus adds to this body of work by establishing an analogous result for the geometric Brownian motion.
 This complements the existing literature on pure jump processes with a study of Levy processes with pure Brownian component.

-As a preliminary result, we show in Theorem 1 that conditional on its running maximum taking values tending to infinity, the Brownian motion converges, after a suitable regularization to a linear path connecting the initial value and the conditional maximum.
-We then show an analogous result in Proposition 8 for the geometric Brownian motion, which converges to an exponential curve starting at the initial value and ending at the conditional maximum.
-Strikingly, and in contrast to the pure jump Levy case, the limiting paths are deterministic.

-The statements of Theorem 1 is quantitative - we identify the rate of convergence of the the geometric Brownian motion to the limiting process.
-Namely, we show that the expectation of the supremum norm distance between the paths is of order $O(\sqrt{T})$ as the timeframe $T$ tends to zero.

-As our final contribution, we apply our results to the field of option pricing in financial mathematics.
+As a natural application of our result to financial mathematics, we consider the option pricing problem for barrier options with short maturity.
 Barrier options are financial instruments that provide a payoff depending on the historical prices of an underlying asset at a future time agreed upon in advance.
 The barrier component signifies that the option may only be exercised conditional on the price hitting a certain agreed upon price level, otherwise it defaults to a payoff of zero.
 Due to the sharp discontinuity in the payoff for barrier options, closed form expressions for the fair price of such options are notoriously difficult to obtain and relatively few in the literature.

-We obtain as a corollary of our main results, closed form asymptotic formulae for the price of barrier options with general path dependent payoff in the short maturity regime, that is, for options priced very close to the maturity time.
-The payoff is general enough to include the European, Asian and lookback style payoff, for which exact formulae are given.
-To the best of our knowledge, these results are new and have not appeared in existing literature on barrier options.
-While short maturity limits have been quite extensively studied for Asian options, the case of barrier options seems to be unexplored to the best of our knowledge.
+As a primary consequence of our main results, we obtain closed form asymptotic formulae for the price of barrier options with general path dependent payoff in the short maturity regime, that is, for options priced very close to the maturity time.
+The payoff is general enough to include the Asian and lookback style payoff, for which we provide explicit formulae.
+While short maturity limits have been quite extensively studied for Asian options, the case of Barrier options seems to be unexplored to the best of our knowledge.
+Here, the strong convergence proves critical to obtaining our result, as the price of path-dependent options involves an expectation over sample paths, which weak convergence alone fails to control.